pahansen/f1-telemetry/README.md

-# Simple Telemetry Dashboard for F1 2021
+# Simple Real-Time Telemetry Dashboard for F1 2021
 This project shows an example of how to use the UDP data stream from [F1 2021][1] video game to visualize real-time data.
 It includes parsing data from binary format into Python classes, working with the data in a pandas data frame and finally visualizing this data in Plotly / Dash.
 Only a subset of the available data (PacketCarTelemetry) was used to produce a minimalistic dashboard:

 ![F1 2021 Dashboard Example](https://github.com/pahansen/f1-2021-telemetry-dashboard/blob/main/DashF1.JPG)